edinburgh-napier/SET09102/notes/unit1_code_quality/principles.md

 > The YAGNI principle encourages developers to avoid building features that are not
 > immediately required, focusing on simplicity and preventing over-engineering.
 >
-> Writing only what is needed minimizes complexity, improves maintainability, and
+> Writing only what is needed minimises complexity, improves maintainability, and
 > reduces the risk of technical debt.
 >
 > Developers should focus on the current requirements and defer additional features